todogroup/ospo-career-path/OSPO-101/module5/README.md

 ![Initiating an Open Source Review](initiate-review.png)

-Anyone working with Open Source in the company should be able to initiate an Open Source Review, including Program or Product Managers, Engineers, and Legal team members
+Anyone working with Open Source in the company should be able to initiate an Open Source Review, including Program or Product Managers, Engineers, and Legal team members.

 _Note: The process often starts when new Open Source-based software is selected by engineering or outside vendors._